petermarkley/tollerus/README.md

 Inflection dimensions are hard-coded into the schema.
 If you need to add a new kind of word inflection, you'll need to edit the database schema in `/scripts/sql/languages/schema.sql`.

 Editing this file is also necessary if you find the need to add a new type of word class, etc.

+If you have issues with IPA characters not rendering, add the missing characters to the string in `/html/lore/dictionary/index.php` on line 59.

 ### Base64 Unit IDs